GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/structural-components.md

 # Structural Components: Building the Sacred Architecture

-> *"Listen to the wind, it talks.
-Listen to the silence, it speaks.
-Listen to your heart, it knows the way."*
-> — Lakota proverb

 **In this section:**
 - [Earth Council (Kawsay Pacha / Terra Sapiens)](#earth-council)
 - [Bioregional Autonomous Zones (BAZs)](#bioregional-autonomous-zones)